-☐ First, the penalty may change each year, because the average monthly premium can change each year.
+$\square$ First, the penalty may change each year, because the average monthly premium can change each year.
+Second you will continue to pay a penalty every month for as long as you are enrolled in a

-Second, yo u will contin ue to pay a penalty every m onth for as long as you are e nrolled in a plan that has Medicare I Part D drug benefits, even if you chai nge plan S.
+□ Second, you will continue to pay a penalty every month for as long as you are enrolled in a plan that has Medicare Part D drug benefits, even if you change plans.